vivekschauhan/axway-open-docs/content/en/docs/central/connected_agent_common_reference/secure_config.md

 linkTitle: Using secure credentials in configuration
 draft: false
 weight: 20
-description: Understand how to secure credentials in agent configuration by referencing data keys within secret resource in Central.
+description: Understand how to secure credentials in the agent configuration by referencing data keys within the secret resource in Central.
 ---
 ## Before You Start